I’m Right, You’re Evil

 Engaging in dialogue with people who hold ideas that are foundationally different from our own—even those we see as closed-minded, ignorant, or extremist—is essential if we are to avoid becoming closed-minded, ignorant extremists ourselves.
 As author Eric Liu suggests, we need to do more listening.
 "When I say listening," he writes, "I don’t mean 'debater’s listening,' in which you pay only enough attention to get the gist of the other person’s point so you can prepare your rebuttal.
 I mean radically compassionate listening: without judgment..."

 Sadly, the culture at Yale and other college campuses is such that listening is absent and “civility” is no longer understood to mean respectful dialogue, but is synonymous with adherence to a specific political ideology.
 Failing to hold the “right” views is deemed uncivil, and that kind of incivility is not to be tolerated.
-Only with this definition of civility can there be indignant calls for unpopular political views to be classified as “hate-speech” and silenced because they offend and provoke discomfort, anger, and fear.
+Only within this definition of civility can there be indignant calls for unpopular political views to be classified as “hate-speech” and silenced because they offend, or provoke discomfort, anger, or fear.

 Across the country, nearly one in six college students have been treated for anxiety, which is on the rise nationwide.
 Fear and anxiety go hand in hand.
 When we are estranged from classmates, colleagues, neighbors, and fellow Americans, we learn to fear them.
 When we fear them, not only do we view them with suspicion, we begin to believe they are dangerous, and we ultimately feel threatened by them.
 “It’s never easy to foster dialogue about race, class, gender and culture, but it will only become more difficult for faculty in disciplines concerned with the human condition if universities won’t declare that ideas and feelings aren’t interchangeable,” Christakis warns.